benbarnett/benbarnett.net/_posts/2021-08-01-module-federation.markdown

 };
 ```

 Behind the scenes, `loadComponent()` will fetch the `Navigation` remote (or return a cached copy if another component got there first), and then call `Navigation.get('AccountSettings')`.
 This returns a promise which will resolve with the AccountSettings module.
-There is more detail on ModuleFederation is doing here [on the Webpack docs](https://webpack.js.org/concepts/module-federation/#dynamic-remote-containers).
+There is more detail on what ModuleFederation is doing here [on the Webpack docs](https://webpack.js.org/concepts/module-federation/#dynamic-remote-containers).

 It is advisable to wrap the remote module in an [Error Boundary](https://reactjs.org/docs/error-boundaries.html) which can be configured to offer observability to the owners of `Navigation`.